DFE-Digital/get-help-with-tech/app/views/devices_guidance/4g_user_guidance.md

 - [Support for parents and carers to keep children safe from online harm](https://www.gov.uk/government/publications/coronavirus-covid-19-keeping-children-safe-online/coronavirus-covid-19-support-for-parents-and-carers-to-keep-children-safe-online) - outlines resources to help keep children safe from different risks online, and where to go to receive support and advice.
 - [Support to stay safe online](https://www.gov.uk/guidance/covid-19-staying-safe-online) - includes information on security and privacy settings.

-In conversations with parents, carers, and children you should emphasise the importance of a safe online environment and offer support and advice on how to do this.
+In conversations with parents, carers, and children you should emphasise the importance of a safe online environment and offer support and advice on how to create this.
 It is also important that children, parents, carers, and school staff are clear on what the reporting mechanisms are if they have any concerns regarding online safety.

 If a child is worried or needs support, they can call Childline (0800 1111), download their ‘For Me’ app or visit the website: [https://www.childline.org.uk/](https://www.childline.org.uk/).